-Parents/Guardians are responsible for registering and/or re-enrolling their student(s) for the coming year.
-The Registration and Re-enrollment "Tuition Schedules" will be distributed in January.
+It is the responsibility of the parents to register and/or re-enroll their student(s) for the coming year.
+The Registration and Re-enrollment "Tuition Schedules" are distributed in January.
 If this information is not received by the end of January, please contact the business office.
 Testing for new applicants begins in January.
 The enrollment deposit is non-refundable and will be retained by the school notwithstanding notification of withdrawal per the "Terms and Conditions."
 Tuition deposit holds a "classroom place" until the first tuition payment is due.
-Please review "Terms and Conditions" and "Tuition Schedule" for specifics on registration, enrollment, re-enrollment, and cancellation processes, including deadlines, fees, and procedures.
+Please review "Terms and Conditions" and "Tuition Schedule" for specifics on registration, enrollment, re-enrollment, and cancellation processes including deadlines, fees, and procedures.